About Happy Ageing Lab Foundation

-+ Bachelor degree or above in real estate, surveying, planning, urban studies, business and finance, or related disciplines;
++ Bachelor degree or above in real estate, urban planning, social work, marketing, business and finance, or related disciplines;

-+ Preference will be given to candidates with Master’s degree, majoring in Geography, Urban Planning, Real Estate, Surveying, Architecture, Urban Studies, Public Health, or a related research-orientated degree;
++ Preference will be given to candidates with Master’s degree, majoring Urban Planning, Real Estate, Marketing, Social Work, Policy, Public Governance or a related degree;

-+ Minimum three (3) years of experience in community-orientated and/ or built environment/ real estate research consultancy project in an intermediate/ leading position
++ Minimum three (3) years of experience in community-orientated and/ or built environment/ real estate and/or policy research consultancy project in an intermediate/ leading position;

-+ Highly experienced in different research methodologies (including but not limited to, case studies, questionnaire survey, in-depth interview, and focus group), quantitative and qualitative data analysis, and community engagement and workshop organisation.
-Knowledge of financial modelling is an advantage but not a must;
++ Experienced in different research methodologies (including but not limited to, case study, questionnaire survey, in-depth interview, and focus group), quantitative and qualitative data analysis, and community engagement and workshop organisation;

 + Excellent proficiency in both spoken and written English and Cantonese; fluency in Mandarin would be an advantage;

 + A motivated team player with the ability to take self-initiatives in a collaborative working environment;

-+ Excellent command on MS PowerPoint, Word and Excel, and experienced user in SPSS (or equivalent) and NVivo (or equivalent) will have added advantage; and
++ Excellent command on MS PowerPoint, Word and Excel; and

 + Be able to work flexible hours for specific community engagement activities when required.

 Candidates with less experience will be considered for a Senior Project Coordinator position.

 Preference will be given to candidates with hands-on experience in research related to housing, ageing, intergeneration, community health and well-being.
 Only applicants who intend to work full-time in Hong Kong will be considered.

 A competitive remuneration package will be offered based on the candidate’s experience.